Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: Background and Related Work

-Rule-based NIDS discovers threats by matching attack signatures or patterns against a pre-defined blacklist, which is effective to identify known attacks.
-Due to its stability and dependability, the defense mechanism is by far the most widely used in real-world business environments.
+A rule-based IDS discovers threats by matching attack signatures or patterns against a pre-defined blacklist, which is effective to identify known attacks.
+Due to its stability and dependability, the IDS is by far the most widely used in real-world business environments.
 Snort\footnote{Snort: https://www.snort.org}, Suricata\footnote{Suricata: https://suricata-ids.org} and Zeek\footnote{Zeek: https://www.zeek.org} are representative security products.
-These tools monitor traffic streams, especially for inspecting some specific features, such as a certain protocol or suspicious IP addresses or a byte pattern existing in packet payloads like some URI or USER-AGENT determined as indicators of malicious activity.
+These tools monitor traffic streams, especially checking for some specific features, such as a certain protocol or suspicious IP addresses or a byte pattern existing in packet payloads like some URI or USER-AGENT that may indicate some malicious activities.
 Once these features match their well-defined rules, an alarm is triggered.
-Zeek is more flexible than the other two in that it adds a programmatic interface, allowing to customize traffic analysis according to different network environments.

-However, in recent years, with the increasing complexity and number of unknown cyber attacks, the weakness of rule-based NIDS has gradually been exposed.
-Hand-designed attack signatures contain excessively detailed descriptions of certain specific attacks, making it nearly impossible for such a NIDS to discover novel threats.
-Even if its advantage of low false alarm rate still cannot make up for this Achilles' heel.
-Another disadvantage is that the security team requires frequent manual updates and maintenance of the database with signatures and rules, leading to large time consumption.
-To alleviate the problems, blue teams have turned their attention to construct AI-based NIDS, for enhancing the capability of NIDS to recognize new attacks.
+Zeek is more flexible than the other two in that it adds a programmatic interface, allowing users to customize traffic analysis according to different network environments.
+In recent years, with the increasing complexity and number of unknown cyber attacks, such as distributed denial-of-service (DDoS) attacks and advanced persistent threats (APTs) \cite{ashraf2021iotbot}, the weakness of rule-based IDS has gradually been exposed.
+Hand-designed attack signatures contain excessively detailed descriptions of known attacks, making it almost impossible for such an IDS to discover novel threats.
+Another disadvantage of the rule-based IDS is that it requires the security team to frequently and manually update the signature and rule database, which is tedious and time consuming.
+To tackle such issues, the anomaly-based IDS comes into play.